thumbliner/thumbliner/bio.md

 Thumbliner is a digital handle—this is a personal corner of the internet.<br>

 Thanks for stopping by.
-You’re welcome to drop a hello in the inbox.<br>
+You’re welcome to drop a quick greeting.<br>

 cast [at] thumbliner [dot] com